Hermann Carl Hagen: Personal life

-Hermann Levy was born on February 19, 1886, in Berlin to a Jewish family.
+Hermann Levy was born on 19 February 1886 in Berlin to a Jewish family.
 His father was the banker Carl Levy and his mother was Katharina Philippi.
 Hermann had three siblings: Margarethe, Louis, and Clara.
 Carl Levy hailed from a Cologne banking family that had founded Wiener Levy & Co in 1880, alongside Richard Wiener.
-Hermann's uncle Louis took the name "Hermann" from his non-Jewish wife Anna Emma Hagen in 1893, and subsequently other members of the Levy family followed suit.
-Hermann Levy was allowed to change his name to Hermann Hagen by a police order on June 16, 1905, following his marriage to Hedwig Elise Caroline Staadt, a German Christian.
+Hermann's uncle Louis took the name "Hagen" from his non-Jewish wife Anna Emma Hagen in 1893, and subsequently other members of the Levy family followed suit.
+Hermann Levy was allowed to change his name to Hermann Hagen by a police order on 16 June 1905, following his marriage to Hedwig Elise Caroline Staadt, a German Christian.
 In 1921, Wiener Levy and Co was renamed to Hagen & Co.

 In 1894, when Hermann was 8 years old, the Levy family moved from Rauchstrasse to Derfflingerstrasse.
 Following the family move, Hermann grew up on Derfflingerstrasse in an affluent quarter of Berlin.
 Hermann passed his Abitur at the Französisches Gymnasium Berlin (Royal French Gymnasium) in 1905.
 He continued his studies in philosophy, law, and economics until 1910 at various universities in Munich, Freiburg, Berlin and Heidelberg, but never graduated.
 Hermann spent a year with the 1st Guard Uhlan Regiment in Potsdam at his father's insistence.
 His mother Katharina died of cancer in 1907.

 Hermann's siblings and children survived the Holocaust.
 His children Helga and Günther fled to the United States, while Hertha fled to London.
 His daughter Gerda (also known as Greta) was married Alexander Catsch who worked at the Kaiser Wilhelm Institute in Buch; they were forced to go to the Soviet Union with other scientists for 5 years following World War II.
 His son Karl-Heinz was imprisoned for several months on accusations of "decomposing military strength", later becoming editor-in-chief for multiple publications including BZ, Berliner Morgenpost, Bild-Zeitung, "Quick", and "Revue".

 His youngest son, Hans Oliva-Hagen, was a journalist, writer, and screenwriter who used the pseudonyms "Hans Oliva" and "John Ryder".
 Hans was subjecting to Nazi human experiments while imprisoned at Moabit.
 His granddaughter through his son Hans is the singer Nina Hagen.
 Nina's daughter Cosma Shiva Hagen is an actress.